konstantine25b/polymarket_algo/src/scheduler/README.md

 1. Fetches Elon Musk's tweets and stores them in the database
 2. Runs the Polymarket predictor to update predictions
+3. Runs the Market Prediction Comparison Tool to identify trading opportunities

 ## Features